 MORAINE LAKE

 Moraine Lake's brilliant blue-green waters are sheltered in the Valley of the Ten Peaks.
 Take a forested stroll along the shore or climb atop The Rockpile for breath-taking vantage points.
 Canoeing, hiking, walking and photography are popular here.
 Moraine Lake Road is open mid-June through to mid-October.
-Arrive before 9 a.m. or after 5 p.m. in July, August and September.
+The road is closed to private vehicles, and is only accessible by group tours or shuttle bus.
+Contact our Canada Experts for more details on visiting Moraine Lake.

 PEYTO LAKE